 We use six data-generating processes (DGPs).
-DGP 1 illustrates a case where individual treatment effects are nonrandom and only need to be labeled by the number of periods between the outcome variable and the focal round of RD.
-DGP 2 illustrates a case where individual treatment effects are nonrandom but path-dependent.
+DGP 1 illustrates a case where individual treatment effects are non-random and only need to be labeled by the number of periods between the outcome variable and the focal round of RD.
+DGP 2 illustrates a case where individual treatment effects are non-random but path-dependent.
 DGP 3 modifies DGP 1 by simulating individual treatment effects as random variables.
 In DGP 3, individual treatment effects are still independent of treatment decisions of later rounds.
 DGP 4 modifies DGP 3 by adding a correlation between the second-round immediate treatment effect and the second-round RD participation decision.
-In DGP 5, potential second-period outcomes with second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to utcomes without second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the second-round treatments are designed to be correlated with the secondround running variable.
+In DGP 5, potential second-period outcomes with second-round treatments are designed to be correlated with the second-round running variable.
+In DGP 6, potential second-period outcomes without second-round treatments are designed to be correlated with the second-round running variable.
 As is stated in the CIA condition of Assumption 2.2, the case of DGP 5 is compatible with the proposed estimation procedure described in Lemma 2.2, while the case of DGP 6 is not.
-Summing up, the proposed estimation strategy described in Lemma 2.2 is valid under DGPs 1-5.
-The recursive CFR estimator described in Lemma 2.1 is only valid under DGPs 1 and 3.
+Summing up, the proposed estimation strategy described in Lemma 2.1 is only valid under DGPs 1 and 3.
 Under DGP 6, both estimation strategies are invalid.